According to McKinsey, China added, “the equivalent of the entire Australian economy to its GDP” in 2019 alone.

 - Conduct consumer and customer surveys

-As a top-tier consulting partner, New Horizons knows everything about starting a business in China and doing business in the local area you choose, like who the local talent is, where to buy a resource for the least inexpensive price, and how to approach a business deal.
+A top-tier consulting partner knows everything about starting a business in China and doing business in the local area you choose, like who the local talent is, where to buy a resource for the least inexpensive price, and how to approach a business deal.

 Related: Market Research in China